Remote Agents

 - How you plan to use remote agents

-We'll review your application and grant access within 1-2 business days.
+We'll review your application and grant appropriate access within 1-2 business days.

 TeXRA is committed to supporting academic research.
 The Researcher Access Program is free for qualifying researchers and students.
 We do not charge for remote agent access.